elugens/hello-javascript/docs/general-javascript-questions/js-classes/javascript-mixins.md

   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> A mixin is a class containing methods that other classes can use without a need to inherit from it.
 In other words, a mixin provides methods for implementing a specific behavior, but we don't use it on its own; instead, we use it to add the behavior to other classes.</div><br />
   <div><strong>Technical Response:</strong> We can only inherit from a single object in JavaScript.
 An item can only have one [[Prototype]].
 A class may only extend to one additional class.
 This behavior is a constraint in 'class' inheritance that may necessitate the employment of a mixin.
 A mixin is a class with methods that other classes can utilize without inheriting from it.
-In other words, a mixin provides methods for implementing a specific behavior, but it does not get used by itself.
+In other words, a mixin provides methods for implementing a specific behavior, but we do not use it by itself.
 We use it to add the behavior to other classes.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />